qxxxb/ctf/2021/union_ctf/sensitive_material/README.md

 union{https://www.youtube.com/watch?v=xxxxxxxxxxx}
 ```

-To check if that was true, I tried to reproduce the pixelation effect on my
+To check if that was true, I tried to reproduce the pixelation effect with my
-text and see if it matched `image.png`.
+own text and see if it matched `image.png`.
 I actually got very lucky here
 because I almost immediately got something very similar:

 ![comp.png](comp.png)